Before you hire a skip

 Three things can happen to your rubbish and it’s important to know what they might be:

 Landfill space in the UK is running out fast.
-We all need to keep rubbish out of landfills for the sake of our children and country.

 “Why do I need to care?”